 If you're in the military now, your unit may pay for your tuition if you attend college in your off-duty time.

-Frequent military transfers can be a roadblock to getting your degree.
+Frequent military transfers can make it hard to get your degree.
 But Servicemembers Opportunity Colleges (SOC) can help.
 These civilian colleges and universities:

 If you’re a military spouse, you can find help paying for college or vocational training too.
-There are a variety of scholarships, grants, and interest-free loans.
+There are many scholarships, grants, and interest-free loans.
 Find sources of military spouse tuition assistance.